Sudhirsin/nodejs/README.md

 npm i uuid --save-dev  (--save-dev means its installing the package the devDependencies) --> this project depend only during the development.

+## NPM Script and Type of Packages
+In package.json we have script section where we can decide which command should in terminal.
+ "scripts": {
+    "test": "echo \"Error: no test specified\" && exit 1", "execute": "node index.js",
+    "watch": "node npm_script.js"
+  },

+### Type of Packages:
+Local and Global
+npm i lodash  -> default local

+npm i lodash -g  -> global

+to get the exact node root:
+npm root -g

+uninstall the package
+npm uninstall lodash

+## NPX
+to used to install package

+### Package.json
+is kind of minifest.It is central repository for configuration of tool.

+property:
+name:-> it should be lowercase
+version: "1.0.0",
+description:
+main: it enttry point
+script:
+keywords:
+author:
+linces:
+dependecies:
+devDependencies:
+engines:
+browserslist: support
+contributors:
+bugs:
+homepage:
+repository:
+private: true by default